If you die or are terminally ill, you or your beneficiaries will receive a payment, in addition to your super.More on Death cover

 We understand the risks of working in the building, construction and allied industries.
 It’s an unpleasant thought, but what would you do if something happened to you and you were no longer able to work because of serious illness or injury?
 How long could your family survive without a regular income if you passed away?

-Cbus is proud to offer our members insurance cover that is tailored for people working in the building and construction industry.
+Cbus is proud to offer our members insurance options that can be tailored to meet the needs of people working in the building, construction and allied industries.

-When you first join Cbus Industry Super, most members qualify for our default amount of Death and TPD cover.
+When you join Cbus Industry Super, most members qualify for our default level of Death and Total and Permanent Disablement (TPD) cover.

 We also offer eligible members access to higher levels of cover appropriate to your circumstances and needs, as well as Income Protection cover for Professional and Non-manual occupations.

-The cost of insurance is paid direct from your super account, so you won't need to budget to make insurance payments.
+The cost of insurance is paid direct from your super account, so you won't need to budget to make insurance payments provided you have enough money in your super account.
 You'll have peace of mind knowing you're covered.

 You perform manual or physical work, and spend more than 20% of your working time outside an office environment.
 Manual cover is our default cover for members.